Sh0w3D/Python-TicTacToe/README.md

-!Test file created for simple function testing and does not contain real tests
+#"test.py" file created for simple function testing and does not contain real tests!